On High-Dimensional Twin-Field Quantum Key Distribution: Supplements

 Here, $N$ refers to the number of coefficient vectors each party can choose from, see Eq. \eqref{eq:NN}.
 The maximum error rate $s_{\text{max}}$ can be lower-bounded using an asymptotical calculation \cite{Ding2017}.
 In general, the extractable secret key $l$ per symbol can be calculated using

-where $q+s$ is the Quantum Bit Error Rate, $s$ is the systematic error, $e+s$ is the phase error, and $s_e$ is the systematic phase error. $\text{H}_{\text{HD}}(x) = -x\log_2(x/(N-1)) - (1-x)\log_2(1-x)$.
+where $q+s$ is the Quantum Bit Error Rate, $s$ is the systematic error, $e+s_{e}$ is the phase error, and $s_e$ is the systematic phase error. $\text{H}_{\text{HD}}(x) = -x\log_2(x/(N-1)) - (1-x)\log_2(1-x)$.
 As mentioned in Sec. \ref{sec:dis}, the values of the test basis are revealed, and therefore there is no systematic error for the phase error calculation even for high dimensions, i.e. $s_e=0$.
-The maximum sustainable error rate $s_{\text{max}}$ is then given by that value $s$ for which
+The maximum sustainable error rate $s_{\text{max}}$ for which the system can still be considered high-dimensional according to our definition is then given by that value $s$ for which

+i.e., for that value of $s$ for which the secret key $l$ per symbol is above 1 bit.
 Example values of $s_{\text{max}}$ can be seen in Table \ref{tab:s_max}.
 As an example, consider again the measurement and states proposed in Sec. \ref{sec:example} for a 4-dimensional system.
 By always assigning the most likely state to each measurement result, the minimum error rate is $33\%$, i.e. $s=0.33$.
 Using Eq. \eqref{eq:l_supp}, this corresponds to a secret key extraction of $l=0.56$ bits per symbol, assuming no additional errors caused by the actual physical implementation.
 This is less than the $l=1$ bit a binary TF-QKD system would deliver.
 It is also less robust to additional physical error, as just an additional $q=e=4\%$ error caused by the implementation results in $l=0$, i.e. no more secret key extraction is possible.
 This is compared to the well-known $q=e=11\%$ in a binary QKD system, i.e. the binary system is more resilient to noise.
 This is also what motivated our definition of a high-dimensional QKD system.
 The main advantages of a high-dimensional QKD system are its higher key rate per signal and its resilience to noise.
 A QKD protocol that uses qu$d$its but cannot have either of these characteristics should not be considered a (successful) high-dimensional QKD protocol.\\

 To justify the conjecture, we first consider the case of a 3-dimensional setup.
 Alice and Bob both have three coefficient vectors to choose from.
 There are three different successful measurement outcomes, each being associated with 3 possible states.
 States that share the same measurement outcome, i.e. are parallel, should not share any coefficient indices.
 If a measurement result allows for multiple possible states with a shared index, the most likely one should always be selected to minimize the error rate.
 The other states will never be chosen, resulting already in an $11.1\%$ error rate for each pair of states that shares the same index and has the same measurement result assigned.
 The only possible configuration, up to a permutation of indices, is therefore the following, where each box denotes states associated with the same measurement outcome: